 There are hundreds of published medical studies on gluten and liver damage.
 The study above is just one more piece of medical evidence.
 Unfortunately, doctors don’t study nutrition and therefore often overlook this connection.
 If you want to look at additional studies, click here.

-I commonly see patients in my office who suffer with different forms of liver and gall bladder diseases.
+I commonly see clients in my office who suffer with different forms of liver and gall bladder diseases.
 Sometimes the only symptoms are abdominal and right shoulder pain.
 Often times they have been diagnosed with non alcoholic fatty liver disease or gall stones.
 Many or these individuals are considering having surgery to remove their gall bladder.

 I would recommend anyone suffering with liver or gall bladder problems of unknown origin be genetically tested for gluten sensitivity.
 Celiac testing is too inaccurate and not definitive for those who have non-celiac gluten sensitivity.
 If you cannot afford testing or if you doctor won’t order it for you, go on a TRUE gluten free diet.
 You can also take this simple quiz to determine the likelihood for gluten sensitivity.
 Contrary to popular belief, a gluten free diet is safe even if you don’t have gluten issues.
 There is no requirement in the human diet for grains.
 This is simply a manufactured marketing effort by cereal companies.